SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Now specifying opacity is supported when setting custom text or outline color, and the following hex formats are supported: `#rgb`, `#rgba`, `#rrggbb`, `#rrggbbaa`.
 For example, `#f80` and `#ff8800` means orange, `#0ff8` and `#00ffff88` means translucent cyan.
     - When displaying the hex format of transparent color, the two bits indicating alpha are also displayed at the end.
     - Please note, when texts in translucent colors are bolded, or texts are outlined in translucent colors, z-fighting may happen.
+- Fixed the severe issue that some tags disappear.
+- Fixed the issue that colored corner handrail only drops one item.
+- When holding a colored handrail block, if you place a corner block by adding to an existing same block, you can place successfully only when the color is consistent (the color of the item in hand is identical to the existing block, or when holding the item that has auto colors, the color automatically determined according to the context is identical to the existing block), to avoid replacing the color of the existing handrail block.

 ### 1.4.1